Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 > [!IMPORTANT]
 > You should always use [en-US.toml](../translation/en-US.toml) as a reference.
 It is the only file that is up to date and comes straight from the developers.
 Do not use any other files!

 Then you start test server with `npx nodemon` and start translating.
 If you head to your browser at adress `localhost:3443` the website should be there and it should automatically update as you make your changes (after reloading the page).
-Make sure you have selected the language that you are editing in the websites UI.
+Make sure you have selected the language that you are editing in the websites UI (at almost every page when you scroll down there is a footer with dropdown).

 In case you are updating existing language and you aren't sure what has changed since the last update you can view changes of `en-US.toml` [here](https://github.com/Infinite-Chess/infinitechess.org/commits/main/translation/en-US.toml).